Live Video Streaming

 • At least 1 production, minimum 30 minutes length.
 You may stream multiple events as a series.

-• Video is properly focused, framed, and lighted correctly and has the appropriate movement for each shot.
+• The video is properly focused, framed, and lighted correctly and has the appropriate movement for each shot.

 • If a multicamera stream, the switched feed is properly paced and synced with audio as appropriate.